Konijima/PZ-Community-API/README.md

 - Workshop update weekly or daily if hotfix are required.
 - API Developers must agree together to work on someone else API.
 - Each API must be annoted and optimized.
-- API classes return itself at the end of the file.
-- API classes are required by the global CommunityAPI class in `media/shared/CommunityAPI.lua`.